Some recent examples of inquests in which Harriet has acted are:

 https://www.inquest.org.uk/max-sumner-inquest#:~:text=The%20Coroner%20concluded%20that%20Max,risk%20at%20which%20he%20presented.

-Harriet is instructed in an inquest before Bournemouth Coroner’s court investigating deaths on Bournemouth Beach in June 2023
+Harriet was instructed in an inquest before Bournemouth Coroner’s court investigating deaths on Bournemouth Beach in June 2023

 https://www.bournemouthecho.co.uk/news/23778618.bournemouth-beach-tragedy-mum-joe-abbess-legacy/